 - Keep coal, wood or kerosene stoves in safe working order.

 - Maintain working smoke and carbon monoxide detectors.

 - Secure remote controls, key fobs, greeting cards, and musical children’s books.
 These and other devices may contain small button-cell batteries that can cause injury if ingested.

 If your child is unconscious, not breathing, or having convulsions or seizures due to poison contact or ingestion, call 911 or your local emergency number immediately.
-If your child has come in contact with poison, and has mild or no symptoms, call your poison control center at 1-800-222-1222
+If your child has come in contact with poison, and has mild or no symptoms, call Poison Help at 1-800-222-1222

 Different types and methods of poisoning require different, immediate treatment:

-- Swallowed poison – Remove the item from the child, and have the child spit out any remaining substance.
+Swallowed poison: Take the item away from the child, and have the child spit out any remaining substance.
 Do not make your child vomit.
 Do not use syrup of ipecac.

 Swallowed battery: If your child has swallowed a button-cell battery, seek treatment in a hospital emergency department immediately.

 Skin poison: Remove the child’s clothes and rinse the skin with lukewarm water for at least 15 minutes.

 Eye poison: Flush the child’s eye by holding the eyelid open and pouring a steady stream of room temperature water into the inner corner for 15 minutes.